Iaiao/Kazyol/README.md

 - Core plugins: packets, nbt, world, player, entities, chat, redstone, world generator
 - Additional plugins: Proxy support (BungeeCord, Velocity, etc), BossBar API, Commands API, Queue
 - Plugin manager and repository (something like Cargo/npm/pip, but without 95% of programming stuff, just for users)
+- State storage (saved in a binary file)
+- Scheduler - schedule a task to run on next tick (for async stuff), after 10 ticks or every 20 ticks
 - Any issue in [TO DO](https://github.com/Iaiao/Kazyol/projects/1)